Yermo/nativescript-mapbox/README.md

 On Android 6 you need to request permission to be able to show the user's position on the map at runtime when targeting API level 23+.
 Even if the `uses-permission` tag for `ACCESS_FINE_LOCATION` is present in `AndroidManifest.xml`.

+**You don't need to do this with plugin version 2.4.0+ as permission is request when required while rendering the map.
+You're welcome :)**

 Note that `hasFineLocationPermission` will return true when:
 * You're running this on iOS, or
 * You're targeting an API level lower than 23, or